Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Background

-\Paragraph{Nodes} A validator client interacts with the rest of the network through \textit{consensus nodes}, also referred to as node in the following.
+\Paragraph{Nodes} A validator client interacts with the rest of the network through a \textit{consensus node}, also referred to as node throughout.
 A node manages its own identity, consisting of a public/private key pair, linked to an IP address and port number.
-This information is shared in the shape of \textit{Ethereum Node Records (ENR)}, which are propagated across the network.
-Importantly, a node can host any number of validators, as these two entities are kept fully separate, in part for security reasons (see \Cref{sec:mitigation}).
+This information is shared through \textit{Ethereum Node Records (ENR)}, which are propagated across the network.
+Importantly, a node can host any number of validators, as these two entities are kept separate, in part for security reasons (see \Cref{sec:mitigation}).
 Moreover, a node might not host any validators, e.g., researchers who simply want to read the blockchain state.